The Style Invitational: Czar/Empress

 "The Czar of the Style Invitational" was, until December 2003, the pseudonymous man behind the contest.
 He chose all the winners - calling the contest the "last pure meritocracy on Earth" - and controlled all aspects of the contest.
 Very little was known about the Czar for some time, except that he worked for The Washington Post coming up with the contest ideas and choosing the winners for every week's contest.
 Post writer and humorist Gene Weingarten was believed to be the Czar despite public denials.
 However, in 1999, and again in 2001, he admitted in his column that he edited the feature.
 The Czar retired in late 2003, giving all the power to "The Empress of the Style Invitational", who has suggested she has a lower tolerance for immature or bathroom humor than the Czar.

 In early 2011, with the Invitational's move to Sunday's Style section, the Empress was outed by the Post as former copy editor Pat Myers, whose real name appears in the byline.
-On washingtonpost.com and in the contest's discussion group, the Style Conversational, she still goes by "The Empress."
+In the contest's discussion group, the Style Conversational, she still goes by "The Empress."